-SPL is only available if the mother/main adopter curtails their maternity/adoption leave before using their full entitlement of 52 weeks.
+SPL is only available if the Parent A/main adopter curtails their maternity/adoption leave before using their full entitlement of 52 weeks.
 After the birth/placement of a child it is compulsory to take at least two weeks' maternity/adoption leave, which may not be shared with the other parent.
 In terms of adoption, SPL cannot begin until two weeks after the start of statutory adoption leave.
 Therefore, in the majority of cases eligible parents will have the opportunity to share 50 weeks' of SPL.

-The number of weeks available as SPL will be reduced by the number of weeks' maternity or adoption leave that has already been taken by the mother or main adopter (or the number of weeks' statutory maternity/adoption pay or maternity allowance already taken if the mother or main adopter is not entitled to statutory maternity/adoption leave).
-For example, the mother could take 6 weeks' maternity leave then end her maternity leave early by returning to work.
+The number of weeks available as SPL will be reduced by the number of weeks' maternity or adoption leave that has already been taken by the Parent A or main adopter (or the number of weeks' statutory maternity/adoption pay or maternity allowance already taken if the Parent A or main adopter is not entitled to statutory maternity/adoption leave).
+For example, the Parent A could take 6 weeks' maternity leave then end their maternity leave early by returning to work.
 The remaining maternity leave (46 weeks) would be converted to SPL and available for the other parent to take.
 SPL must be taken in blocks of at least one week and used within one year beginning with the date of the baby's birth or the child's placement for adoption.

-Paternity leave can be taken by the biological father of the child or the mother's husband or partner (including same sex relationships).
-Refer to the school's policy on paternity leave for further information.
-The entitlement to take up to two weeks ordinary paternity leave in a single block, within eight weeks following the birth or adoption of a child, will still be available.
-This can be taken at the same time as the mother is on SPL.
-Once the other parent takes SPL the right to ordinary paternity leave is lost.
+Paternity leave can be taken by the biological father of the child or the Partner A's husband or partner (including same sex relationships).
+Refer to the Trust's policy on paternity leave for further information.
+The entitlement to take up to two weeks ordinary paternity leave, within 52 weeks following the birth or adoption of a child, will still be available.
+This can be taken at the same time as the Parent A is on SPL.
+Employees need to have used up paternity leave before taking shared parental leave otherwise paternity leave will be lost.